Ricardo Wall: Ambassador in London

-Wall's diplomatic mission to London was for negotiating peace between the Bourbons and Great Britain, but it soon ran into difficulties not least because of reservations in British ministerial quarters about his Irish and Jacobite roots, but also from infighting on the Spanish side by the Marquess of Tabuérniga later de La Ensenada who had coveted his position.
+Wall's diplomatic mission to London was for negotiating peace between the Bourbons and Great Britain, but it soon ran into difficulties not least because of reservations in British ministerial quarters about his Irish and Jacobite roots, but also from infighting on the Spanish side by the Marquess of Tabuérniga (later de La Ensenada) who had coveted his position.

 The Marqués de La Ensenada was recalled to Madrid, leaving General Wall to enjoy the trappings of ambassadorial residence at Soho Square.
-Wall is depicted in a portrait by Van Loo (now at the National Gallery, Dublín), and he sponsored the Arts in general, commissioning a "Santiago" by Tiépolo for his private chapel (now hanging at the Szépmüvészeti Múzeum in Budapest), as well as written works such as those by Smollett, including the translation of Don Quixote (1755) which is dedicated to him.
+Wall is depicted in a portrait by Charles-André van Loo (now at the National Gallery, Dublín), and he sponsored the Arts in general, commissioning a "Santiago" by Giovanni Battista Tiepolo for his private chapel (now hanging at the Szépmüvészeti Múzeum in Budapest), as well as written works such as those by Tobias Smollett, including the translation of Don Quixote (1755) which is dedicated to him.

 Prime Minister of Spain

 In 1754 Wall was recalled from London to Madrid becoming Minister of Foreign Affairs, after the death of José de Carvajal.
-A few months later he played a part in driving Carvajal's successor the Marquess de La Ensenada from office, thereby also helping Huescar and the British Ambassador, Sir Benjamin Keene.
-Wall served as Chief Minister until 1763, when the Duke of Grimaldi succeeded him.
+A few months later he played a part in driving Carvajal's successor the Marquess de La Ensenada from office, thereby also helping Huéscar and the British Ambassador, Sir Benjamin Keene.
+Wall served as chief minister until 1763, when the Duke of Grimaldi succeeded him.

-The despatches of the British Minister, Sir Benjamin Keene, and those of his successor, George Hervey, 2nd Earl of Bristol, contain many references to General Wall.
-They are creditable to him.
+The despatches of the British Minister, Sir Benjamin Keene, and those of his successor, George Hervey, 2nd Earl of Bristol, contain many references to Wall.
 Though a constant partisan of peace and good relations with Britain, Wall was firm in asserting the rights of the government he served.
 During the early stages of the Seven Years' War (1756–63) he insisted on claiming compensation for the excesses of British privateers in Spanish waters.
 He frequently complained to British officials about the difficulties which these adventurers' violence was causing.
 As an expatriate, despite having previously represented the French Crown, he was often taunted by various French factions.

 Wall himself was more concerned that Britain's colonial acquisitions from France could mean that Spain's South American Empire was threatened.
-The new King Charles III (1759–88) retained Wall as Prime Minister.
-When Spain declared War in 1761, Wall as Prime Minister naturally carried out his King's decree, although he later confessed to Lord Bristol, the British Ambassador, some regret with the benefit of hindsight that he could see the failure of his efforts in preserving the peace.
-The close relations between Charles III and the French Bourbon Kings later made General Wall's position as Prime Minister very trying.
+The new King Charles III (1759–88) retained Wall as prime minister.
+When Spain declared War in 1761, Wall as prime minister naturally carried out his King's decree, although he later confessed to Lord Bristol, the British ambassador, some regret with the benefit of hindsight that he could see the failure of his efforts in preserving the peace.
+The close relations between Charles III and the French Bourbon Kings later made General Wall's position as prime minister very trying.
 Yet King Charles, who detested changing his ministers, refused all Wall's requests to retire, till Wall exhorted himself in 1763 by elaborately affecting an imaginary eye disease.